jundalisay/sp/content/en/research/constitutions/eu/protocols/part-34.md

 ---
-title: "Protocol On The Financial Consequences Of The Expiry Of The Treaty Establishing The European Coal And Steel Community And On The Research Fund For Coal And Steel"
+title: "Protocol On The Transitional Provisions Relating To The Institutions And Bodies Of The Union"
 heading: "Part 34"
 weight: 390
 image: "/flags/eu.png"